 But maybe there is hope.

 The Mysterians is also striking in its depiction of a united Earth, with both Russia and America working side by side.
 The nations of the world join to fend off the new danger, with earthbound conflicts rendered banal in the face of collective oblivion.
 This point isn’t laboured over in the script, but it is nonetheless significant.
 It is especially important given that 1957 also saw Nobosuke Kishi become Japanese Prime Minister.
 Kishi, a convicted war criminal, had been rehabilitated into Japanese political life following the American Occupation as part of the so-called ‘reverse course’ which began in 1947 (a series of political and public changes which sought to cement Japan as a U.S. ally by shoring up conservative aims).
 Kishi would go on to consolidate Japan’s conservative forces into the Liberal Democratic Party (as encouraged by the U.S. Central Intelligence Agency), and was viewed as a steady hand to guide the country away from communism.
-Even without such a backdrop, the film’s depiction of straightforward co-operation between East and West, with no hints of political anxiety, is remarkable.
-Of course, with screenwriter Takeshi Kimura’s initial membership of the Japanese Communist Party (before it was made effectively illegal under the 1925 Peace Preservation Law), this may come as no surprise, but it was certainly significant enough to draw the ire of some American viewers who claimed that the film was communist propaganda.
+Even without such a backdrop, the film’s depiction of straightforward co-operation between East and West, with no hints of political anxiety, is remarkable given the contemporary climate of Cold War distrust.
+It was apparently significant enough to draw the ire of some American viewers, who claimed that the film was communist propaganda.